cvoorhees15/MyCoreUtils/README.md

 # MyCoreUtils

-An attempt at rewriting some of the basic UNIX core utils to practice using system calls.
+An attempt at rewriting some of the basic UNIX core utils to learn different system calls.

 ## Details